sebapersson/PEtab.jl/docs/src/API.md

 ## PEtabModel

-A `PEtabModel` for parameter estimation or inference can be imported from the [PEtab standard format](https://petab.readthedocs.io/en/latest/), or defined directly in Julia.
+A `PEtabModel` for model fitting can be imported from the [PEtab standard format](https://petab.readthedocs.io/en/latest/), or defined directly in Julia.
 In the Julia interface, observables that link model outputs to data are specified with `PEtabObservable`, estimated parameters with `PEtabParameter`, simulation conditions